 d.
 Is the patient engaging in sale and distribution of prescribed narcotics

-Since pain and anxiety are difficult to directly assess, reasonable clinical judgment must be consistently applied.
-For example, the patient has had rotator cuff repair, is in pain and is anxious.
+Since pain and anxiety can be difficult to directly assess, reasonable clinical judgment must be consistently applied.
+For example, the patient has had surgery, is in pain and is anxious.
 However, do the medications prescribed exceed that which would be expected from patients undergoing a similar procedure?
 Ask these questions:

 Is their mood increasingly labile or volatile?